brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 <img src="/public/images/credentials/encryption-keys-console.png" />

-If you are likely to be using only one master key initially, it's recommended to create a new key with the alias `credentials`, as that is what the tooling defaults to.
+If you are likely to be using only one master key initially, it's recommended to create a new key with the alias `credentials`, as that is what the CLI defaults to.

 ### CLI Commands